MengLiu90/SynerGNet/README.md

 ### Code execution
 Run ```python Train.py synergy_file_path h5py_dir_path``` where ```synergy_file_path``` represents the file path to the .csv file containing synergy instances, while ```h5py_dir_path``` denotes the directory path where the .h5 format graphs are stored.

+## Synergy Datasets used in this paper
+We used three synergy datasets in this study:
+1. Original synergy dataset
+   The synergy data from AZ-DREAM challenge (https://www.synapse.org/#!Synapse:syn4231880/wiki/)
+3. Augmented synergy dataset
+   Augmented synergy data generated from the AZ-DREAM challenge synergy data.
+The complete augmented data can be accessed through https://osf.io/kd9e7/.
+5. DrugCombDB synergy dataset
+   The synergy data from DrugCombDB (http://drugcombdb.denglab.org/main).
+This dataset is used as the validation set for the SynerGNet.